co1ncidence/co1ncidence.github.io/mysite/content/posts/use-git-fast-and-easy.md

 git config --global url."https://<username>@github.com".insteadOf "https://github.com"
 ```

 This will make git remember who you are and not ask for your username anymore.
-Now for your password, there is no real way to *never type your passweord*, but you can extend the sudo-like wait period that git has with this command:
+Now for your password, there is no real way to *never type your password*, but you can extend the sudo-like wait period that git has with this command:
 ```sh
 git config --global credential.helper 'cache --timeout=28800'
 ```